 There are many adults who struggle with those same three concepts above and I’ve met some younger kids who can handle the responsibilities very well.

-As a rule of thumb, 14 is the minimum.
+As a rule of thumb, 14 is the minimum for the Beginners Class.

 Other Blacksmithing Opportunities with Lower Age Limits